Menu

 About

-Join us for Kokoro: The Heart of the Community — a heartfelt afternoon celebration and fundraiser in support of JACCC — on Sunday, June 29, 2025, at the iconic Isamu Noguchi Plaza.
+Join us for Kokoro: The Heart of the Community, a heartfelt evening celebration and fundraiser in support of JACCC, now taking place on Thursday, August 28, 2025, at the iconic Isamu Noguchi Plaza.
+(Please note this new date, rescheduled from Sunday, June 29th.)

 This special event honors extraordinary individuals whose lifelong dedication has preserved and enriched the cultural legacy we cherish.
 Through music, storytelling, and shared reflection, we will come together to celebrate their profound impact on our community.